 Running app personalizes workouts based on current stamina

 My ASICS is an app that helps runners to their own personal trainer by creating adaptive training plans that evolve as their workout continues.
-The app is designed to understand how a runner’s body is responding to the workout utilizing a series of software algorithms to better calculate what type of workout best suits their changing needs.
+The app is designed to understand how a runner’s body is responding to the workout utilizing a series of software algorithms to calculate better what type of workout best suits their changing needs.
 My ASICS works by constantly molding a plan around the runner’s performance levels, progressively pushing them harder to increase the intensity of their workout and helping them reach their fitness goals faster.

 Smartwatch responds to touch to save long distance relationships

 Bond is a small module with a touch sensor inside that allows paired device wearers to ‘feel’ one another from any place in the world.
-Users simply tap the sensor twice to wake it up, then tap again for up to five seconds to register a “tickle,” and a final swipe sends it off to the other linked Bond device.
-The band also links with Google Maps and lets users leave tickles as they go by ‘touching’ a fellow Bond-wearer walking by a specific location.
+Users tap the sensor twice to wake it up, then tap again for up to five seconds to register a “tickle,” and a final swipe sends it off to the other linked Bond device.
+The band also connects with Google Maps and lets users leave tickles as they go by ‘touching’ a fellow Bond-wearer walking by a specific location.

 Smartphone enabled bracelet tailors suggestions based on mood and diet